 View Modes allow you to zero in and limit what you are currently viewing to only objects of interest.
 For example, you may want to simplify and view only the tables in your database, without any visual ‘clutter’ of columns, indexes, keys and so on.
 To do this, simply click View Modes and select the ‘Table’ view mode, also accessible via the keyboard shortcut Ctrl+1.
 Other available view modes are Pk/Ak (to view only Primary and Alternate keys), Columns (to view all columns in all tables) and Notes (to view all notes previously created).

 When working on your SqlDBM project, every time you click ‘Save’, a new version of your project is automatically created.
 Made some inadvertent changes and need to revert to a previous version of your project?
 Easy - just navigate to the list of versions, numbered by timestamp, and roll back to whichever version you want

 All versions are stored in the cloud for security and quick and easy retrieval.
 And you can create your own custom labels or descriptors for any version or revision, say “New Sales Structure, created 12-25-2017, to be rolled out Q1 2018”.

-SqlDBM enables you to visualize database design online for MS SQL Server & MySQL.
-While creating a project in SqlDBM, you can select a type of your project in either MS SQL Server or MySQL.
-You can even convert your project from MySQL to SQL Server and vice versa.
+SqlDBM enables you to visualize database design online for MS SQL Server, MySQL, PostgreSQL, Snowflake and Amazon Redshift.
+While creating a project in SqlDBM, you can select a type of your project in either MS SQL Server, MySQL, PostgreSQL, Snowflake or Amazon Redshift.
+You can even convert your project from MySQL to SQL Server, PostgreSQL, Snowflake or Amazon Redshift and vice versa.